Here's everything else you need to know about Autistic Spectrum Disorder

 - Feeding and eating problems

-Observing the symptoms that manifest themselves can help doctors prescribe an effective treatment plan for autism spectrum disorder.
+Observing the symptoms that manifest themselves can help doctors prescribe an effective Autism Spectrum Disorder treatment plan.
 Lack of awareness of the signs and symptoms of autism delays the parents’ ability to identify the problem at an early stage.
-As many other conditions can co-exist with Autism such as learning disability, motor difficulties, hyperactivity, seizures, and hearing or visual impairment.
-Complications with social interactions, communication, and behavior can lead to various other drawbacks such as –
+Many other conditions can co-exist with Autism, such as learning disability, motor difficulties, hyperactivity, seizures, and hearing or visual impairment.
+Complications with social interactions, communication, and behavior can lead to various other drawbacks, such as –

 - Problems in school and with successful learning

 - Stress within the family

 Recent research and developments in neurological disorders studies suggest that there is no single ASD cause.
 Given the complexity of the disorder and the fact that symptoms and severity vary, there can be a wide range of factors that might cause damage to the central nervous system at an infant stage.
 Various combinations of genetic and environmental factors might trigger it.

 Some of the suspected Autism Spectrum Disorder (ASD) causes include –

 - Having an immediate family member with autism

 - Parents who have children late in life